Skip to main content

 On 25 May 2022, the PRA held a roundtable for working group members to discuss the implementation of the operational resilience and outsourcing requirements (summary here).

-On 1 June 2023, AFB responded to both the HMT CfE (here) and FCA/PRA DP1/23 (here).
+This Working Group was formed to consider the regulators’ (FCA/PRA DP1/23)and HM Treasury’s (CfE) review of the SM&CR.
+AFB responded to both the HMT CfE (here) and FCA/PRA DP1/23 (here).

 Past Policy Initiatives